 This beach is a pretty one and favoured by many locals.
-The white sand beach and the tall building in the background are quite a sight.
+The white sand beach and the tall buildings in the background are quite a sight.
 The main street going from the Haeundae subway to the beach is a very touristic place, full with restaurants, pubs, shops etc…

 At the end, near the beach on the left , you will find the entrance of the Haeundae Market.
-This street market offers you all kinds of weird seafood: sea cucomber, alive eel and octopus, etc… You will also find normal local (seafood) dishes, making this place perfect for a relaxing stroll and having a nice local dish for lunch .
+This street market offers you all kinds of weird seafood: sea cucumber, alive eel and octopus, etc… You will also find normal local (seafood) dishes, making this place perfect for a relaxing stroll and having a nice local dish for lunch .
 Try pajeon (Korean pancake).

 Gwangalli Beach and Gwangan Bridge

 This beach is known for its fine sand and 1,4 km half-moon shape.
 On the background you see the Gwangan or the Diamond Bridge.
 This suspension bridge is 900 meters long and has a hell of light show during evening times.
 The area is full of restaurants and nightlife.
 It is a great way to finish your day.

 This Buddhist temple was built in 1376.
 It was destroyed during the Japanese invasions but restored in the 1930s.
 It is a popular sightseeing spot, as it is one of the few seaside temples in Korea.
 During the birthday of Buddha ( April-May) the temple is decorated with paper lanterns.

 This area is known for it steep streets, small and twisting alleys and colored houses.

 What used to be a poor part of Busan is now one of the main attractions.
 The city took upon the area as a project after several government offices started a founding for its urban regeneration, changing it into what is now an appealing art district.

 Gamcheon is called the Santorini of Korea.
 But I really can relate it to a place in my homeland: Rio!
 If only the government there would do the same for the favelas, it would be wonderful.